jecaro/htagcli/README.md

 - Album level:
     - Album directory: Checks that all files from an album are stored in the same directory
-    - Cover file: Checks the presence of a cover image in the album directory
+    - Cover file: Checks the presence of a cover image in the album directory.
+      Also verifies that the cover image size is within specified limits.
     - Album tags: Checks that the tags from all files in an album are the same
 - Artist level:
     - Genre: Ensures that all tracks from an artist share the same genre